 The season is over today and they made the playoffs.

-The coached sent all the players on the injured list home as well as all the red shirts.
+The coach sent all the players on the injured list home as well as all the red shirts.
 Because of the rules in the dorm all of the players were forced to move out and leave school.

 The coach pretty much kicked 20 players off the team while they go to the playoffs.